Skip to main content

 Why use logic in Formaloo

-Imagine a scenario where you’re filling out a multi-step form, but 80% of the questions don’t apply to you.
+Imagine you're filling out a multi-step form, but 80% of the questions don’t apply to you.
+Using logic, the form can skip irrelevant fields, guiding you through only the necessary questions.

 With logic, the form can skip over irrelevant fields, guiding the user through only the necessary sections.